-While streaming can be a very rewarding career, you need to have a solid strategy on how to build your audience.
-Over 90% of streamers typically stream to less than 3 people, but there are steps that can be taken to help you reach the Affiliate status milestone and continue your journey to partner.
+While streaming can be a very rewarding career, you need to have a solid strategy to get more viewers on Twitch.
+Over 90% of streamers typically stream to less than 3 people, but there are steps that can be taken to help you reach a wider audience and grow on the platform.

 The following is a list of 67 effective ways that streamers can get more viewers on Twitch:

 Twitch doesn’t have strong systems in place to help small streamers be discovered.
 In most cases, if you want to grow on Twitch, you will need to build your fan base on another platform and funnel them to your channel.
 Once you have some momentum going, you will be able to hit your early milestones (such as when you become a Twitch Affiliate) and generate enough hype to build toward future ones.